ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 60 minutes.
 Successfully created all the pages to my website and deployed them on Github Pages.
 WOOHOO!
 Check it out at [jjprevite.github.io]

 **Thoughts**: I feel more confident in my abilities than I did a few weeks ago.
 With time, I was able to figure out how Jekyll works and now have my own website.
 I also started a tutorial on how to use Illustrator.

+### Day 32: March 9th, 2017

+**Today's Progress**: Coded for 105 minutes.
+I watched 4 episodes from this series on Illustrator, then I read 3 chapters from YDKJS, book 3.
+Only one chapter to go in book 3.

+**Thoughts**: Thinking I should start working on my own project.
+I'm planning on waiting till tomorrow to decide because if I get into a ChingU cohort then I might have a project to work on.
+Until tomorrow!